Sweden is known for being brain-meltingly expensive, and local SIM cards are no exception.

 Coverage and Data Speeds

-Coverage was strong throughout Stockholm, but 3G/HSPA+ speeds were disappointing.
-For the amount I had paid, I expected download speeds to be higher than the average 5Mbps I received.
+Coverage was strong throughout Stockholm, but speeds were disappointing.
+For the amount I’d paid, I expected download speeds to be higher.
+Still, everything worked well enough: I just had higher hopes!

 EU Roaming